brunokoga/Montevideo/advanced_dir/advancedNewRules.md

 **Reroll** : You may spend a hero point to reroll any one d20 roll you just made.
 You must take the results of the second roll, even if it is worse.

 **Special** : You can petition the GM to allow a hero point to be used to attempt nearly anything that would normally be almost impossible.
 Such uses are not guaranteed and should be considered carefully by the GM.
-Possibilities include casting a single spell that is one level higher than you could normally cast (or a 1st-level spell if you are not a spellcaster, making an attack that blinds a foe or bypasses its damage reduction entirely, or attempting to use [Diplomacy](../skill_dir/diplomacy#_diplomacy) to convince a raging dragon to give up its attack.
+Possibilities include casting a single spell that is one level higher than you could normally cast (or a 1st-level spell if you are not a spellcaster), making an attack that blinds a foe or bypasses its damage reduction entirely, or attempting to use [Diplomacy](../skill_dir/diplomacy#_diplomacy) to convince a raging dragon to give up its attack.
 Regardless of the desired action, the attempt should be accompanied by a difficult check or penalty on the attack roll.
 No additional hero points may be spent on such an attempt, either by the character or her allies.

 **Cheat Death** : A character can spend 2 hero points to cheat death.
 How this plays out is up to the GM, but generally the character is left alive, with negative hit points but stable.
 For example, a character is about to be slain by a critical hit from an arrow.
 If the character spends 2 hero points, the GM decides that the arrow pierced the character's holy symbol, reducing the damage enough to prevent him from being killed, and that he made his stabilization roll at the end of his turn.
 Cheating death is the only way for a character to spend more than 1 hero point in a turn.
 The character can spend hero points in this way to prevent the death of a familiar, animal companion, eidolon, or special mount, but not another character or NPC.